sanskrit-lexicon/csl-newsletter/october2021.md

 1. sanskrit-lexicon-scans.
 Added the licence in all sanskrit-lexicon-scans repositories readme.
 See https://github.com/sanskrit-lexicon-scans/documentation/issues/1#issuecomment-933896879.
 2. csl-newsletter.
 The link to this repository was added on homepage. https://github.com/sanskrit-lexicon/COLOGNE/issues/374.
 3. csl-lnum.
 Readme was written. https://github.com/sanskrit-lexicon/csl-lnum/issues/1.
+4. csl-ldev.
+This repository was generated with an intention of providing Lnum wise entries in Devanagari script for user corrections.

 ## 06 October 2021